 - No prior EPR experience needed

+- Video how-to-guide and startup kit

 - Accurate results

 - Superior sensitivity

 - Ease of use

 - Full workflow for measuring, analyzing and quantifying free radicals

 - Compact foot print

 - Low cost of ownership

 Summary

 EPR complements the many methods used to analyze sterilization effects.
 Specifically it investigates the role of free radicals in the degradation of pharmaceutical products.